charlax/professional-programming/README.md

 ### Incident response (oncall, alerting, outages, firefighting, postmortem)

+Also see this section on my [list of management resources, "Incident response"](https://github.com/charlax/engineering-management/).

+Also see the Debugging section in this doc.

 - [Incident Response at Heroku](https://blog.heroku.com/archives/2014/5/9/incident-response-at-heroku)
   - Described the Incident Commander role, inspired by natural disaster incident response.
   - Also in presentation: [Incident Response Patterns: What we have learned at PagerDuty - Speaker Deck](https://speakerdeck.com/arupchak/incident-response-patterns-what-we-have-learned-at-pagerduty)